-We encourage all employees to boost their professional knowledge and skills.
-Based on this policy, we subsidize the costs required to obtain and maintain professional qualifications that assist employees in improving their real estate asset management practices.
+We subsidize, for all full-time employees, the costs required to obtain and maintain professional qualifications that assist employees in improving their real estate asset management practices.
 Examples of such qualifications include the Association for Real Estate Securitization (ARES) Certified Master, Certified Building Administrator, Real Estate Transaction Specialist, Certified Real Estate Consultant and Real Estate Appraiser.